glezluis/grimms-conjecture/README.md

 # grimms-conjecture
-Grimm's conjecture states that for a set of consecutive composite numbers you can assign a unique prime to each element in that set.
+Grimm's conjecture states that for a set of consecutive composite numbers you can assign a unique prime divisor to each element in that set.
 It still has yet to be proven mathematically but the algorithm in this python script will help analyze it numerically.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.